Migraines in the workplace: Your ADA rights and employer obligations

 Possible ADA workplace accommodations for employees with migraines

-The below are a sampling of accommodations that migraine sufferers commonly find helpful.
-As with any disability, reasonable accommodations should be handled on a case-by-case basis based on the employee’s individual symptoms, needs, and job duties.
+Below is a sampling of accommodations that migraine sufferers commonly find helpful.
+As with any disability, reasonable accommodations should be handled case-by-case based on the employee’s symptoms, needs, and job duties.

 Providing a quiet, dimmed work area